Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Surgery.
-If less invasive treatments don’t reduce the size of the toxic megacolon within two to three days, you may need surgery to remove part or all of the colon.
+If less invasive treatments don’t reduce the size of the toxic megacolon within 2 to 3 days, you may need surgery to remove part or all of the colon.

-Your doctor may have you stop taking certain medications while you're being treated for toxic megacolon.
-Opioids, nonsteroidal anti-inflammatory drugs, medications to stop diarrhea, antidepressants, and anticholinergic medicines are among those that can make the condition worse.
+Your healthcare provider may have you stop taking certain medicines while you're being treated for toxic megacolon.
+Some medicines that can make the condition worse are opioids, nonsteroidal anti-inflammatory medicines, medicines to stop diarrhea, antidepressants, and anticholinergic medicines.

 If untreated, a toxic megacolon can result in severe complications, such as:

 Toxic megacolon can be deadly if not treated.

 Seek immediate medical help or have someone call 911 if you have severe stomach pain and these symptoms: